Canon 800D vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

-Both the 800D and the D7500 are recent models that feature in their makers' current product line-up.
+Both the 800D and the D7500 are recent models that are part of the current product line-up.
 The 800D replaced the earlier Canon 750D, while the D7500 followed on from the Nikon D7200.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 800D vs Nikon D7500